 Regional and Community Development PADD assists regional and community projects with

 administrative services, planning, brownfields redevelopment, environmental reviews, & nuisance abatement.

 PADD provides gap financing loans to small businesses and collaborates to manage resources for the development of Social Enterprise.

 Western Nebraska Tourism Coalition (WNTC) PADD's WNTC executes efficient and effective tourism promotion through its

 Journey Magazine, WNTC website, joint marketing, & brochure distribution.

 "This institution is an Equal Opportunity Provider, and Employer"

-PADD is now accepting applications for an assistant community planner/consultant!
+PADD is now accepting applications for a Regional Planner!
 Click 'Jobs' for more information on how to apply.

 PADD Benefits to the Region

 PADD BENEFITS TO THE ENTIRE REGION